Igor Melher

-Igor Melher (born 1 November 1979 in Mostar, SR Bosnia and Herzegovina, SFR Yugoslavia) is a Bosnian-Herzegovinian retired football player.
-He played for Zrinjski in the Bosnian-Herzegovinian Premier League.
+Igor Melher (born 1 November 1979) is a Bosnian former professional footballer who played as a goalkeeper.
+He is the current goalkeeping coach of Bosnian Premier League club Zrinjski Mostar.

 International career

-He made his debut for Bosnia and Herzegovina in a March 2004 friendly match against Luxembourg, coming on as a late substitute for Goran Brašnić.
+Melher made his debut for Bosnia and Herzegovina in a March 2004 friendly match against Luxembourg, coming on as a late substitute for Goran Brašnić.
 It remained his sole international appearance.